Saas-Fee, UIAA

 Fixe in Saas-Fee

-Fixe, Technical Partner of the UIAA Ice Climbing World Tour, will run a number of exciting initiatives during the weekend.
-This includes a speed competition for those onsite with details provided in the post below.
+Fixe, Technical Partner of the UIAA Ice Climbing World Tour, ran a number of exciting initiatives during the weekend.
+This included a speed competition for those onsite with details provided in the post below.

 View this post on Instagram